Distributionally Robust Fault Detection Trade-off Design with Prior Fault Information: Case Study on A Realistic Lithium-ion Battery Cell

 As illustrated in Fig. \ref{fig_platform}, the real-world experimental platform consists of a temperature tester, a battery tester, a thermostat, and a computer, where all data, including voltage, current, and temperature, are monitored and sampled at a frequency of $1$Hz.
 More details about the experimental platform setup can be found in \cite{jin2023combined}.
 The input and output of the system are the current across the battery and the terminal voltage.

 A data-driven SKR-based residual generator \cite[Algorithm 3.3]{ding2014dsubspace} is implemented based on an input-output data matrix with depth $s=5$ and system order $n_x=2$.
 We use $N = 200$ samples of residuals to construct the Wasserstein ambiguity set.
 A $180~{\rm mA}$ actuator bias on $I_{\rm L}$ is considered as a single critical fault $f_1 = \bar{f}$, which is known in the design phase.
 We set $\alpha=2\%$, $\beta = 90\%$, and use different values of $\gamma$, thereby yielding three DRFD designs, i.e., NDR$i$-A ($\gamma = 10$), NDR$i$-B ($\gamma = 100$) and NDR$i$-C ($\gamma = 500$).
-To evaluate the fault detection performance, we also take into account another fault $f_2$, which is a $250~{\rm mV}$ sensor bias on $U_t$ and unknown in the design stage.
-An input-output data trajectory is collected from a real-world experiment, and the fault $f_1/f_2$ is injected from the $151$st sample into the system till the end.
+To evaluate the fault detection performance, we also take into account another two unknown faults: \begin{itemize} \item Fault $f_2$: A $250~{\rm mV}$ sensor bias on the terminal voltage $U_t$. \item Fault $f_3$: A hybrid fault comprising a $-100~{\rm mA}$ actuator bias on $I_{\rm L}$ and a $120~{\rm mV}$ sensor bias on $U_t$. \end{itemize}

+An input-output data trajectory is collected from a real-world experiment, and the fault is injected from the $151$st sample into the system till the end.

 The computed FARs, FDRs and robustness indices are presented in Table \ref{tab_FAR2}, and the profile of evaluation function $J(r)$ is shown in Fig. \ref{fig_residual_real}.
 It is clear that the FARs are safely controlled below the tolerance $\alpha$ in each DRFD design.
-The generic DRFD design has FDRs lower than $80\%$ in both faulty cases.
-By contrast, the injection of prior fault information in NDR$i$ leads to an effective and significant improvement of detectability for the known fault $f_1$.
-Interestingly, unlike the three-tank system where performance on $f_2$ degraded, this case study illustrates that prioritizing $f_1$ can sometimes coincidentally improve the detectability of another unknown fault $f_2$.
-A possible explanation is that enhancing the detectability for known $f_1$ does not guarantee a specific outcome for unknown $f_2$.
-That is, this impact may be either beneficial or detrimental depending on the nature of $f_2$.
-In addition, the increased $\gamma$ typically results in better detection of $f_1$ but does not always improve the detectability of $f_2$, mainly because the distributional robustness $\eta$ of detecting $f_1$ is improved at the sacrifice of the overall detectability.
+The generic DRFD design has lower FDRs than NDR$i$ in all three faulty cases.
+First, the injection of prior fault information in NDR$i$ leads to an effective and significant improvement of detectability for the known fault $f_1$.
+Interestingly, unlike the three-tank system where performance on $f_2$ degraded, this case study illustrates that prioritizing $f_1$ can sometimes coincidentally improve the detectability of another faults $f_2$ and $f_3$.
+A possible explanation is that enhancing the detectability for known $f_1$ does not guarantee a specific outcome for an unknown fault.
+That is, this impact may be either beneficial or detrimental depending on the nature of another fault and the dynamic of the system.
+In addition, the increased $\gamma$ typically results in better detection of $f_1$ but does not always improve the detectability of $f_2$ and $f_3$, mainly because the distributional robustness $\eta$ of detecting $f_1$ is improved at the sacrifice of the overall detectability.